 The PEI Invasive Species Spotters Network

-If you would like to become a spotter, email us at: email@example.com
+If you want to become a spotter, email us at email@example.com

 - Julie-Lynn Zahavich, PEIISC Member and Spotters Network Coordinator